VincentS/Metanome-Wiki/Metanome-Developer-Guide.md

 ### Running your Algorithm

 #### Run in Metanom
 The algorithm that you build can run within Metanome but you cannot start it in your IDE, because it needs external configuration.
-So you need to compile and package the algorithm and put it into a running Metanome instance in order to execute it on a specific dataset.
+So you need to compile and package the algorithm and put it into a running Metanome instance in order to execute it on a specific dataset (as described [here](https://github.com/HPI-Information-Systems/Metanome/wiki/Metanome-User-Guide#manage-algorithms).
 That is nice for the shipping of your algorithm but impracticable for development.
 For this reason, we propose to write a TestRunner project that mocks the functionality of Metanome and lets you execute and debug your algorithm in your IDE.

 #### Building a TestRunner
 A TestRunner is a project that declares the Metanome _backend_ project as dependency in its pom.xml file.
 In this way, it has access to all Metanome classes.
 Additionally, it declares the new profiling algorithm as a dependency.
 As the TestRunner can now utilize both Metanome and algorithm classes, it can instantiate the algorithm, set the required parameters and execute it.